 Neem Oil foliar sprays work differently from soil drenches and have a very short lifespan.

-However, they can help reduce a squash bug infestation quickly by suffocating nymphs and adults, reducing the overall squash bug population.
+However, they can help reduce squash bug infestation quickly by suffocating nymphs and adults, reducing the overall squash bug population.

-To make the foliar spray, add four teaspoons of clarified neem oil per gallon of emulsified water and pour into a spray bottle.
+To make the foliar spray, add four teaspoons of clarified neem oil per gallon of emulsified water and pour it into a spray bottle.

 The spray dissipates after 45 minutes to an hour without leaving any residue, so it won’t harm beneficial insects or pollinators if sprayed around dusk or dawn.

 You will need to reapply the foliar spray every two days for two weeks or until the infestation is gone.

 Afterward, you may choose to do a preventative spray every 14 days up until the day before harvest.

 The eggs are the one part of the squash bug life cycle that is resistant to neem.

 Extra soapy water can make the neem oil stick longer, killing the nymphs as they hatch, but this can also harm beneficial insects.

 Remember, the eggs laid by females are yellowish to bronze and are oval shaped.